Jared McCann: Florida Panthers (2016–2019)

-On May 25, 2016, the Canucks traded him with a second and a fourth round pick in 2016 NHL Entry Draft to the Florida Panthers in exchange for Erik Gudbranson and a 2016 fifth-round pick.
+On May 25, 2016, the Canucks traded McCann with a second and a fourth round pick in 2016 NHL entry draft to the Florida Panthers in exchange for Erik Gudbranson and a 2016 fifth-round pick.
+At the time of the transaction, Canucks general manager Jim Benning thought his team needed a physical defenceman, while the Panthers felt that McCann was a better fit for its possession-based style of hockey than Gudbranson.
+Ironically McCann and Gudbranson later became teammates with the Pittsburgh Penguins in 2019.

 McCann started the 2017–18 season with the Panthers with two goals and five points in his first seven games, playing in a bottom-six role.

 On October 25, 2017, McCann was placed on Injury Reserve due to a lower body injury he received in a game against the Washington Capitals, on October 21, in which he recorded his fifth point for the 2017–18 season.
 McCann returned to action on November 4, in a 5–4 loss to the New York Rangers.

 Pittsburgh Penguins (2019–2021)

 On February 1, 2019, McCann was traded to the Pittsburgh Penguins along with Nick Bjugstad in exchange for Derick Brassard, Riley Sheahan, a second- and fourth-round pick in 2019 and Minnesota's fourth-round pick in 2019.
+The Penguins' hope was for McCann to be a third-line center upgrade over Brassard.

 On September 18, 2020, McCann signed a two-year, $5.88 million contract to remain with the Penguins.

 On July 17, 2021, McCann was traded to the Toronto Maple Leafs in exchange for a seventh round pick and Filip Hållander, a former Penguins draft pick that had previously been traded to the Maple Leafs.
-McCann was expected by both Pittsburgh and Toronto to be an expansion draft casualty to the arriving Seattle Kraken; the Penguins used him to re-acquire Hållander and allow another player to be selected from their roster, while the Maple Leafs (who did not have enough space for a protection slot under expansion draft rules) acquired McCann for the purpose of enticing the Kraken to select him over Alexander Kerfoot.
+McCann was expected by both Pittsburgh and Toronto to be an expansion draft casualty to the arriving Seattle Kraken; the Penguins used him to re-acquire Hållander and allow another player to be selected from their roster, while the Maple Leafs (who did not have enough space for a protection slot under expansion draft rules) acquired McCann for the purpose of enticing the Kraken to select him over forward Alexander Kerfoot and defenceman Justin Holl.